Jess Pryles: Television

+Pryles is a judge on the 2026 Food Network series, Pitmasters, where contestants compete in live fire challenges around the clock in a wilderness setting.

+Her 10 episode TV show, titled Hardcore Carnivore, premiered on the Outdoor Channel in 2024.
+In the same year it was announced that they had begun filming for season two which aired in 2025.
+In 2026, she premiered a new show on Outdoor Channel, Feast by Fire, visiting prominent Texas BBQ joints.

 Pryles was one of the hosts and judges of the television show Aussie Barbecue Heroes which is an Australian reality competition television series on the Seven Network.
 The series features nine teams competing in a series of barbecue cooking challenges for 100,000 worth of prizes.
 Other hosts on the show include chef Ben O'Donoghue, and former My Kitchen Rules contestant Robert Murphy.

 She has also been featured on "Beat Bobby Flay" as a judge, and "The Today Show", "SEC Nation" and SBS's "The Cookup" as a special guest.

 Beginning in 2018, Pryles appeared in the pilot episode of Hulu's "BBQuest" series.
 Then in 2022 she went on to co-host Season 3 of the popular Texas-based barbecue show, alongside Kelsey Pribilski.
 Season three took a "beyond the pit" focus, shining a spotlight on ranches, cattle raisers and feed yards.

 In 2023 she appeared as a special series judge on season 2 of TVNZ's series "Cooks on Fire", airing in New Zealand.

-Her 10 episode TV show, titled Hardcore Carnivore, premiered on the Outdoor Channel in 2024.
-In the same year it was announced that they had begun filming for season two.